FUEL GENERATORS AS INTEGRATED

 inverter and battery bank, system efficiencies increase and less fuel is

 used.
-These can be designed to be turn-key enough that, when your
+These can be designed to be turnkey enough that, when your

 batteries reach a certain low voltage set point, the inverter senses this